AlexeyInc/highload-software-architecture/hw17-peak-loadings/README.md

 - Load-Sensitive push distribution: Send notifications in a staggered manner instead of all at once.
 - CDN cache invalidation strategy: Keep articles cached longer but invalidate them smartly when updated.

-**Video & Multimedia Pages**
+#### #Video & multimedia pages

 **Sources:** High concurrent streaming, CDN inefficiencies, external embedding **Solution:**
 - Adaptive streaming: Use hls/dash streaming to serve different quality levels based on user bandwidth.
 - CDN optimization: Use multiple cdn providers and distribute video caching to prevent overload.
-- Referrer restriction: Block external embedding of videos from unknown sources to prevent uncontrolled spikes.
+- Referrer restriction: Try to block as early as possible by block external embedding of videos from unknown sources to prevent uncontrolled spikes.

-**User Interaction Pages**
+#### #User interaction pages

 **Sources:** Mass comments, spambots, API spikes **Solution:**